 Each year Lincoln Charter challenges all families to contribute a minimum of 30 hours of their time to benefit the LCS community.
 Described in the original charter, having a family atmosphere and involved parents creates a warm, inviting and productive environment.
 Thank you for your willingness to share your time and skills to benefit our school community.

-Please use the SignUpGenius links at the bottom of the page to view and sign up for upcoming volunteer opportunities on each campus.
+Please use the SignUpGenius links to view and sign up for upcoming volunteer opportunities on each campus.

 Volunteers are Engaged Eagles:

 Contact Brenda DeYoe, Volunteer/Events Coordinator, with questions.